uchicago-cs/cmsc22000/website/content/labs/lab8.md

 title: "Lab 8: More CI and Deployment"
 date: 2018-01-26
 publishdate: 2018-01-26
-draft: true
+draft: false
 ---

-**Due:** Thursday, May 24th, 4pm
+**Due:** Thursday, May 30th, 2:30pm

 In this lab, we will continue to explore concepts related to Continuous Integration and Deployment.
 The lab is divided into two main parts: one where we will see how we can use Docker containers as part of a CI build, and one where we will expand the deployment pipeline we saw in our previous lab.

 # Part I: Using Containers in CI

-It is often necessary for a CI build to use a specific software environment to run a series of tests.
-For example, we may need some libraries installed before we can run the tests or, in the case of the class project, we may need a Redis server that we can run some of our tests on.
+It is often necessary for a CI build to use a specific software environment to build code and to run tests.
+This may be as simple as needing some set of libraries installed before we can build and run your code, or as complex as running some sort of server that our code and tests need to run.

+In this lab, we are going to work through an example that requires a running [Redis](https://redis.io/), a popular data structure store.
+In a nutshell, Redis is a server that can store a variety of data structures (including lists, hash tables, etc.), and which allows you to manipulate those data structures via an API and a CLI.
+The API is typically accessed remotely (i.e., the Redis server runs on one machine, and client software running on a different machine accesses the API through a network), which means that testing client software that relies on Redis requires running a Redis server too.

 Most CI systems allow you to install software before the CI jobs are run.
 For example, Travis includes an explicit [install step](https://docs.travis-ci.com/user/customizing-the-build#The-Build-Lifecycle).
 However, installing and configuring a complex piece of software like Redis through this mechanism can be cumbersome.
+It can also take a fair amount of time, even if the installation is automated, so it can pay off to simply have a software environment that is ready to go with all the software we need.

-An alternative approach is to use _containers_, a sort of lightweight virtual machine that provides a specific software environment we need.
+One way of doing this is by using _containers_, a sort of lightweight virtual machine that provides a specific software environment we need.
 Unlike virtual machines, containers are typically used to package a specific piece of software, instead of providing a full OS environment (although this is also possible with containers)

 For example, a Redis container would include a Redis server and, by default, running the container would immediately start that Redis server, instead of taking us to a UNIX shell where we have to run the Redis server ourselves.
 So, if we wanted to run Redis during a CI build, all we would need to do is download a Redis _container image_, and run that container during the CI build.
 A popular container manager is Docker, which we will be using in this lab.
 Make sure to read their [What is a Container](https://www.docker.com/what-container) page, which provides a more in-depth explanation of what a container is, and how it compares to virtual machines.